 "Somebody is writing [to] me and I can assure you it's not me," she told US public radio NPR.

-Ms Bagaria said that Amina posted about 200 pictures on her Facebook page.
+The blog was so autobiographical, so genuine, that it never occurred to Ms Bagaria that Amina could be anyone but Amina, she told NPR.Ms Bagaria said that Amina posted about 200 pictures on her Facebook page.
 It turns out, all are of Jelena Lecic.
 Now, she has serious doubts.

 "Of course I have doubts of: 'Is it true?
 What's not true?'
 But, again, I'm quite certain that there's really someone writing.
 Now the face she has, I don't know."